 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, GASB 75 was implemented in FYE 6/30/18, and, until a full 10-year trend is compiled, The Authority has only presented information for the years in which information is available.
+Prior year information is based on historical amounts reported in prior year audit reports.

-YELLOW CREEK STATE INLAND PORT AUTHORITY (An Agency of the State of Mississippi) NOTES TO REQUIRED SUPPLEMENTARY INFORMATION JUNE 30, 2018
+YELLOW CREEK STATE INLAND PORT AUTHORITY (An Agency of the State of Mississippi) NOTES TO REQUIRED SUPPLEMENTARY INFORMATION JUNE 30, 2019